Periods

 Crucial: Your period can also make you feel ill, tired, or stressed.
 Some people may get cramps, or feel irritable.
 Find out more from The Mix.

-If your periods have started and suddenly stopped, it’s important to talk to a health professional.
+If your periods have stopped, it is important to talk to a health professional.

 There are different reasons why your period can stop:

-- If you are ill or have lost a lot of weight for another reason
+• If you are ill, stressed, or have lost a lot of weight

-- Stress and some other health conditions can also sometimes stop periods
+• Some other health conditions can stop periods

 Some types of contraception can also stop or change your period.